yosefk/funtrace/README.md

   * `g++ -finstrument-functions-exclude-file-list=.h,.hpp,/usr/include` - of course you can pass a different exclude list
   * `clang++ -finstrument-functions-after-inlining` - you can instead pass -finstrument-functions to instrument before inlining
   * `-fxray-instruction-threshold=...` is _not_ passed by the XRay wrapper - you can set your own threshold

+**TODO** document funtrace++

 # Runtime API for taking & saving trace snapshots

 # Decoding traces

 # Compile-time & runtime configuration

+## Controlling which functions are traced

+Control at function granularity is only available at build time, as follows:

+* **Compiler function attributes**:
+  * `NOFUNTRACE` - a function attribute excluding a function from tracing (eg `void NOFUNTRACE func()` - this is the `__attribute__((...))` syntax of gcc/clang).
+  * `DOFUNTRACE` - a function attribute forcing the inclusion of a function in tracing - currently only meaningful for XRay, which might otherwise exclude functions due to the `-fxray-instruction-threshold=N` flag
+* **Assembly filtering flags**: if you use the `funtrace++` wrapper around g++/clang++ in your build system (which you'd want to do solely to get the flags below), you get the option to filter compiler-generated assembly code to exclude some functions from tracing; this is convenient with foreign code (eg functions in standard or external library header files) as well as "to cast a wide net" based on function length a-la XRay's `-fxray-instruction-threshold=N` (_note that assembly filtering is not supported with XRay_):
+* `-funtrace-do-trace=file` - the file should contain a list of whitespace-separated mangled function names, these functions will NOT excluded from tracing
+* `-funtrace-no-trace=file` - the file should contain a list of whitespace-separated mangled function names, these functions WILL be excluded from tracing
+* `-funtrace-instr-thresh=N` - functions with less than N instructions will be excluded from tracing together with function calls inlined into them, UNLESS they have loops
+* `-funtrace-ignore-loops` - if -funtrace-instr-thresh=N was passed, functions with less than N instructions will be excluded from tracing together with function calls inlined into them, EVEN IF they have loops

+There are thus several ways to ask to include or exclude a function from tracing; what happens if they conflict?

+* NOFUNTRACE "always wins" (unless there's a compiler issue where it's ignored for whatever reason) - you can't trace a function successfully excluded with NOFUNTRACE
+* DOFUNTRACE currently only means the function will survive XRay filtering; it does nothing for other instrumentation methods, so the function might be exluded from tracing with these methods (eg by -finstrument-functions-after-inling or -finstrument-functions-exclude-file-list)
+* For functions which "survived exclusion by the compiler":
+  * A function on the list passed to -funtrace-do-trace is always kept
+  * Otherwise, a function on the list passed to -funtrace-no-trace is excluded, and so are function calls inlined into it
+  * Otherwise, a function with less than N instructions where N was defined with -funtrace-instr-thresh=N and has no loops is excluded, and so are function calls inlined into it.
+If it has loops but -funtrace-ignore-loops was passed, it is also excluded, and so are function calls inlined into it.

 # Limitations